FurkanOM/tf-faster-rcnn/README.md

-# tf-faster-rcnn
+# Faster-RCNN

-Tensorflow Faster RCNN implementation supporting to the batch processing.
+Tensorflow Faster-RCNN implementation supporting to the batch processing.